mate-academy/sql_peoplebase/README.md

 11. Create a query that would select the people with either their first or last name starting with an `M`:

-    SELECT * FROM people WHERE first_name LIKE 'M%' OR last_name LIKE '%M';
+    SELECT * FROM people WHERE first_name LIKE 'M%' OR last_name LIKE 'M%';

 12. Create a query that would select the people with both their first and last name starting with an `M`: